jfcloutier/karma_system/design_notes/experiences.md

 A property is expressed as `Property(Object, Value)` where

 * `Property` is a property name
-* `Object` is the unique name of an observed experience what's starting, trending, ending, or counted
+* `Object` is the subject of an observed experience, i.e. what's sensed, trending, or counted
+  * an object is described by
+    * its type: sensor, synthetic, dynamic_ca
-  * the identity (derivation) of the named object is known only to the CA that named it
+    * its id: respectively, the sensor's id, a hash of the observations from which the experience was synthesized, or the id of the CA that took an action.
-  * note that objects are not physical "things"; they are observed experiences.
+  * If an experience is synthetic (evidenced by multiple observations), only the experiencing CA knowns what these observations are.
 * `Value` is a literal belonging to the property's domain (e.g. blue, up, true, 4, etc.)

 A relation is expressed as  `Relation(Object, Object)`, where

 * `Relation` is a relation name
-* `Object` is a name of an observed experience (note that an object can no relate to itsef)
+* `Object` is either the subject or object of a relational experience (note that an object can not relate to itsef)

 Note that the object of a CA's experience is not a physical object but an observed experience in the CA's umwelt.